-California fires: 3 people burned in new blaze
+California fires: Blazes stretch from Ventura to San Diego County

 Latest developments

 • New fire: The Lilac Fire in San Diego County started Thursday and grew to 4,100 acres in a few hours, leading to new evacuation orders.
-Evacuation centers have been set up in affected areas.
+Evacuation centers have been set up in affected areas as the fire moves west toward Oceanside and Camp Pendleton.

 • More injuries: The Lilac Fire has left three people with burn injuries and two firefighters hurt.
-One firefighter suffered smoke inhalation while the second one had a dislocated shoulder.
+One firefighter suffered smoke inhalation, while the second one had a dislocated shoulder.
 The latter popped it back into place and continued working, Schuler said.

 • School closings: Officials have shut down schools spanning at least 16 districts.

-•Declarations: Gov. Jerry Brown issued an emergency proclamation for Santa Barbara and San Diego counties.
-The declarations free state resources such as the National Guard to support response efforts.
+• Declarations: Gov. Jerry Brown issued an emergency proclamation for Santa Barbara and San Diego counties.
+The declarations help free state resources such as the National Guard to support response efforts.
 He's also requested federal assistance to supplement state and local emergency response.

-Fast winds: Wind gusts in the region will be between 35 mph to 55mph through Sunday, which can can fan the fire, Aissen said.
+• Fast winds: Wind gusts in the region will be 35 to 55 mph through Sunday, which can fan the fire, Aissen said.

 The fires

-Thomas Fire: The largest of the six blazes started Monday in Ventura County, and has scorched 115,000 acres.
-It's only 5% contained, and has destroyed at least 73 residences.
+Thomas Fire: The largest of the fires has scorched 115,000 acres after starting Monday in Ventura County.
+It's 5% contained and has destroyed at least 73 residences.

-Creek Fire: The second-largest fire is in neighboring Los Angeles County, and ignited a day later.
+Creek Fire: The second-largest blaze ignited a day later in neighboring Los Angeles County.
 It has burned 15,323 acres and is 20% contained.

 Rye Fire: It broke out Tuesday in Los Angeles County and has burned 7,000 acres.
 Firefighters are making progress, with 25% of the blaze contained.

-Lilac Fire: This fast-moving fire erupted Thursday in San Diego County, and has consumed 4,100 acres in just a few hours.
-It's unclear what percentage of it is contained.
+Lilac Fire: This fast-moving fire consumed 4,100 acres in a few hours after erupting Thursday in San Diego County.
+It's unclear how much of it is contained.

-Skirball Fire: It started Wednesday as a brush fire in Los Angeles County, and is now 30% contained.
+Skirball Fire: It started Wednesday as a brush fire in Los Angeles County and is now 30% contained.

 Liberty Fire: The blaze in Riverside County has burned 300 acres since it ignited Thursday.
 It's 5% contained.